Wedding Dance Lessons

 Here is a quick overview of our Private Wedding Dance Lesson Package:

 We will give you a wide range of dance styles to match the song you picked and together.

-We will create a choreography that suits your style.
+Whatever your style, we will create a choreography that suits you!

-Whether you choose to take a workshop or a private lesson your choreography will be individualised.
+Whether you choose to take an online course or a private lesson your choreography will be individualised.
 No two couples will have the same choreography.